-The moral of the story is that you shouldn’t simply assume that your dental insurance will cover byte, or any orthodontic treatment, for that matter. byte makes it simpler through their partnerships with multiple insurance companies, but you should still familiarize yourself with your plan’s details and work with byte to see if you’re eligible for coverage.
+The moral of the story is that you shouldn’t simply assume that your dental insurance will cover Byte, or any orthodontic treatment, for that matter.
+Byte makes it simpler through their partnerships with multiple insurance companies, but you should still familiarize yourself with your plan’s details and work with Byte to see if you’re eligible for coverage.

-Is byte Covered Differently Than Braces or Invisalign?
+Is Byte Covered Differently Than Braces or Invisalign?

-Note that this is a rapidly changing situation.
+If you have a different provider, your treatment still might be covered.
+This is a rapidly changing situation.
 Many insurers have recently updated or are currently updating their policy on coverage for home-based orthodontic treatment.
 We will continue to update this list as we learn about these changes.

 How Do I Find Out Whether I Have Coverage?

-Head over to byte’s insurance page and a “Check Coverage” option will be one of the first things you see.
+Head over to Byte’s insurance page and a “Check Coverage” option will be one of the first things you see.
 Enter your email address and the site will direct you through a series of pages where you’ll provide your insurance plan information.
 They’ll do all the legwork, checking to see if your plan provides partial coverage for their treatment.

-Some online reviewers report situations where a byte representative told them they would receive insurance coverage, but their provider still denied the request.
+Some online reviewers report situations where a Byte representative told them they would receive insurance coverage, but their provider still denied the request.
 Just like other medical or dental insurance claim processes, the insurer can initially deny the claim for any number of reasons, often ones with easy remedies.
-If this happens to you, just let byte know.
+If this happens to you, just let Byte know.
 Their insurance team will discuss it with the insurer on your behalf and handle any additional appeal paperwork.

 How Do I Claim My Insurance Benefits?

 Checking on your coverage is just the first step.
 And typically, it’s the easiest one too.
 Filing an insurance claim to receive the coverage is more complicated and time-consuming.
-But with byte, you won’t have to worry about it.
+But with Byte, you won’t have to worry about it.
 They’ll complete all of your claim paperwork, so you just have to sign and date it.

-In some cases, byte will accept payment from the insurer directly.
-For example, if you have 50% coverage from Guardian, you’ll only need to pay half upfront and byte will handle the rest with the insurance provider so you don’t have to.
+In some cases, Byte will accept payment from the insurer directly.
+For example, if you have 50% coverage from Guardian, you’ll only need to pay half upfront and Byte will handle the rest with the insurance provider so you don’t have to.

-Companies that don’t have a partnership with byte might still provide coverage, although it may come in the form of reimbursement.
+Companies that don’t have a partnership with Byte might still provide coverage, although it may come in the form of reimbursement.
 You would need to pay full price (or begin a payment plan), and you would receive a check from the company for the percentage they cover.
 Sometimes this reimbursement is spread throughout the course of your treatment.